Healthy Curry Coconut ShrimpRecipe posted in: Lunch/Dinner

 Coconut and curry are a match made in heaven.
 The sweet, creamy taste of coconut milk perfectly complements the zesty kick from curry.
 This Healthy Curry Coconut Shrimp recipe is livened up with Thai red curry paste and lime, and splashed with lite coconut milk.
 Healthy has a new name and it’s called, “fun.”
 Sandwiches, salads and soups are great, but take the opportunity to step outside of the everyday lunch (or dinner) box!

 Pro tip: You’ll need one-and-a-half pounds of shrimp for this recipe, if you plan on peeling and deveining the shrimp solo.
-If you’re on our keto friendly program, feel free to substitute the barley or brown rice for cauliflower rice as a healthy, low carb substitute.
+If you’re on low-carb diet, feel free to substitute the barley or brown rice for cauliflower rice as a healthy substitute.
 If you’re looking for more low carb swaps to incorporate into your plan, click the link below for some ideas!:

 - Cauliflower Rice Shrimp Fajita Bowl >

 - Avocado Shrimp Burger >

 - 1 Protein

 - 1.5 Good Carbohydrates